 and add the first report or model.
 You can also easily copy a dashboard.
 You can add, move, or

 later point in time.

-copy the report to another dashboard, to remove the report, or run the report:
+dashboard, change its display size, copy it to another dashboard, remove it, or run the report:

 - The display sizes are relative sizes.
 It indicates the relative proportions that widgets